May 9, 2008

 residence, a large new home that was built in the last few years.

-The Varians are the owners and absolute rulers of Parkfield; or at
+The Varians are the owners of Parkfield; or at least they own the

-least own the two businesses along with much of the town.
+two businesses along with 20,000 acres of ranch land.
 There is a

 Parkfield Winery that sets up a booth at the festival each year, but